Social Ecology

 Couples formation

-The main method is the dispersion of wolves of different sexes in order to encounter each other.
 Must be clarified that every wolf is a potential breeder, and once they start to grow up, the tendency is to try to breed.
 This idea is contrary to that of some wolves quit breeding "for species good."

 To breed successfully, individual wolves must find a mate and a territory with sufficient food resources.
 In a saturated population, all the territories are occupied, so the only methods of breeding would be: